-For MySQL Cluster Manager 1.4.8 and later: By default, a rolling restart is performed on the nodes in a parallel manner (that is, half of the nodes are stopped and restarted together, followed by the second half of the nodes).
-In some situations, you might want to have a rolling restart performed in a sequential manner by adding the --sequential-restart option, in which case nodes ares stopped and restarted one after another.
+By default, a rolling restart is performed on the nodes in a parallel manner (that is, half of the nodes are stopped and restarted together, followed by the second half of the nodes).
+In some situations, you might want to have a rolling restart performed in a sequential manner for the data nodes by adding the --sequential-restart option, in which case the data nodes ares stopped and restarted one after another.